NecroReindeer/comp120-tinkering-graphics/Appropriation Art Exhibit/README.md

+Currently the shuffle function shuffles every single pixel, so it ends up looking like noise.
+I intend to limit the distance that each pixel can be moved, so that it the original picture will still be somewhat recognisable.

 ##Images Used:

-jegermeister.jpg: Der JegerMeister TrollfesT T-shirt design (I can't find the image online anymore)
+**jegermeister.jpg** Der JegerMeister TrollfesT T-shirt design (I can't find the image online anymore)

-sad.jpg: Image made by me
+**sad.jpg** Image made by me